MasonGao/MasonGao.github.io/_pages/research.md

 }
 </style>
 ## High-Energy Physics Phenomenology

- We develop precision QCD predictions for collider observables, spanning jet physics and resummation, small‑*x* dynamics within the CGC framework, and top‑quark phenomenology, leveraging SCET/SMEFT where appropriate.
-We emphasize systematically improvable calculations with quantified uncertainties, rigorous factorization, and interfaces to global fits and future programs at the LHC and EIC.
+ We develop precision QCD predictions for collider observables across jet physics and resummation, small‑*x* dynamics within the CGC framework, and top‑quark phenomenology, leveraging soft‑collinear effective theory (SCET) where appropriate.
+We emphasize systematically improvable calculations with quantified uncertainties, rigorous factorization, and interfaces to global analyses and forthcoming programs at the LHC and EIC.

 ---